 Well, I knew that our friendship couldn't last forever and I dreaded the day that I would have to give him back to the earth.
 I hated the thought of it and hate it even more now.
 Blue passed away January 7th, 2008.
 That day was rough to say the least.

-God knew it would be hard for me if I had been left alone in this world, so He blessed me with the warm comfort of my beautiful wife and 6 month old baby girl.
+God knew it would be hard for me if I had been left alone in this world, so He blessed me with the warm comfort of my beautiful wife and six month old baby girl.
 They didn't make it any easier, but they sure were a blessed comfort.
-He didn't suffer and he ate well until the end, but he had cancer in his lungs and so just coughed continuously.
+He didn't suffer and he ate well until the end, but he had cancer in his lungs and coughed continuously.
 On the last day, he couldn't lay down so I took him in.
 The drive to the vet was the toughest one hour drive of my life.
 I don't even know how I drove it, but he sat next to me silently staring at the highway ahead, just like always.
 My heart ached then and it still does.

-Blue got his start in New Mexico and so I knew that that was where he needed to rest.
+Blue got his start in New Mexico and so I knew that was where he needed to rest.
 I wanted him to be near the river that he had played in for so many hours and out in the desert where we had squandered days and days away together.

-So, I took him way way out into the desert across the Rio Grande and buried him atop a tall bluff overlooking the the river.
+So, I took him way way out into the desert across the Rio Grande and buried him atop a tall bluff overlooking the river.
 It was a solid place where he would have a good view and no one would bother him.
 A very fitting and honoring place to say goodbye to that dear friend of mine.

 Dogs in Heaven?

 My dad tells the story of a teary eyed little girl who showed up to church just after her beloved dog had died.
 The pastor heard about it and so went to talk with her.
 The little girl told him what had happened and then asked, "Will my dog be in Heaven"?
 The pastor said, "Sweetheart, if it takes your dog being in Heaven for you to be happy, then he'll be there."
 I believe there is some truth in that.
-King Solomon, the wisest man to ever live, wrote about animals having a spirit and that that spirit goes somewhere.
+King Solomon, the wisest man to ever live, wrote about animals having a spirit and that spirit goes somewhere.

 In the last book of the Bible, Revelation, God teaches us that the present universe in which we live will go away and will be replaced with a new heaven and a new earth.
 God also says that He will make all things new.
 For these reasons, I believe it to be a definite possibility that our pets will be made new and that those who are children of God will be reunited with them.